Most people have the perception that long-distance relationships don’t work.

 Your friends and family might discourage you because of the numerous stories they might have heard.
 If you aren’t married, you might consider these stories and change your mind.

 However, for a parent in a long-distance relationship, it can be pretty hectic and frustrating.
-Several things might contribute to having a long-distance relationship, including work transfer, a new job opportunity in another state, or health-related issues.
+For example, several things might contribute to having a long-distance relationship, including work transfer, a new job opportunity in another state, or health-related issues.

 The truth remains that long-distance relationships aren’t easy.

 The distance creates and makes things unachievable.
-Furthermore, things can become complicated, which comes with lonely nights and sad moments.
-At times, you wish your spouse is close by to cuddle you or spend a special moment together.
+Furthermore, things can become complicated with lonely nights and sad moments.
+Sometimes, you wish your spouse was close enough to cuddle you or spend a special moment together.

-Whatever the situation may be, it is never an easy thing as it requires time and dedication.
+Whatever the situation may be, it is never easy as it requires time and dedication.

 Nevertheless, the extra distance can make things get sweeter because you can understand the importance of walking together, eating at the same table, feeling their touch, and sleeping on the same bed.